Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 As a rule of thumb, sixty minutes will be enough for many people.
 I schedule a ninety-minute block to allow enough time, but this is something that might vary depending on the seasons of work or life.

 There are no rules for how long a weekly review must take.
 It’s entirely up to you and your commitments.
+I find that completing my review leads to increased productivity and overall improvement in my time management, despite the time commitment it requires.

 My suggestion is to start with sixty minutes and adjust as you proceed.